 Grants and obligatory reserve fund revenues are recognized based on the terms of the grant or in the year that the related expenses occur.

-Licences, permits and other income are recognized when receivable and collection is reasonably assured.
+Licences and permits, other income, and penalties and interest are recognized when receivable and collection is reasonably assured.